 Movie: the ability to easily capture movies on a camera has been one of the biggest leaps in function in cameras for a long time, and can really add a lot to your document of the day.

 Viewfinder: switching off the screen for both composition and preview saves a lot of battery power.
-Unfortunately this feature seems to have disappeared of most compacts.
+Unfortunately, this feature seems to have disappeared from most compacts.

 And so when I spotted the Panasonic DMC-FT2 it looked like the type of camera I was looking for, being small (99.3 x 63.1 x 24.3 mm), robust (metal body) and waterproof.
 Images are 14 meg plus it can capture HD movies.
 It didn’t have a viewfinder but did have macro and full flash control.
 The price was £300.

 Downsides are having it in a pocket is that it can be switched on by accident (it will power down by itself), and the function dial can be knocked.
-To overcome this I taped the dial (standard, sport, landscape etc) in it’s standard mode, as I don’t use any of the set modes anyway.
-I’ve also taped a small plastic tab over the on button to stop it switching on by accident.
+To overcome this I taped the dial (standard, sport, landscape etc) in its standard mode, as I don’t use any of the set modes anyway.
+I’ve also taped a small plastic tab over the of the button to stop it from switching on by accident.

 You can see a selection of shots from Norway taken with the camera here.

 The new Nikon AW100 also seems to be built along the same lines.